ngmaclaren/spatialEWS/README.md

 ## Manuscript figures

 For copyright purposes, we are not making all networks available in this repository.
 The networks can be downloaded from their original sources or by contacting me.
 EWS data for making figures etc. is in `./data/EWS-data.RData`.
 This `.RData` file contains the EWSs computed from each simulation.
-The files to produce a raw version of manuscript figures 1, 2, 4, 5, and S1 are provided:
+We included the files used to produce raw versions of the following manuscript figures:
-- Figure 1: `example-method.R`
+- Figure 2: `example-method.R`
-- Figure 2: `tauplot.R`
+- Figure 3: `tauplot.R`
-- Figure 4: `example-drug.R`
 - Figure 5: `example-drug.R`
+- Figure 6: `example-drug.R`
+- Figure S3: `lattice-g1.R`
+- Figure S4: `example-method.R`
+- Figure S5: `stochastic-forcing.R`
-- Figure S1: `example-lattice.R`
+- Figure S6: `impulse.R`
 Create a subdirectory in your local clone called `./img/` before running those files.

 To reproduce `./data/EWS-data.RData` itself (i.e., to recompute the EWS), extract `./data/sims.tar` to a directory called `./data/sims/` (there will be 360 simulation output `.rds` files) and run `./prepare-EWS-data.R`.